 A federally funded program that provides employment opportunities to students with financial need.
 Students awarded FWS receive an allocation of funds to be earned through part-time jobs on campus.
 FWS provides an excellent "learning process" through on-the-job training.
 Maximum award amount at RSCCD is $3,000.
 Students must be enrolled in a minimum of six units during periods of employment.

 Direct Unsubsidized Loan – this loan is not based on your financial need.
-It is available for independent students only (with the exception of dependent students whose parents have been denied a PLUS loan).
 Interest is charged during all period, including the time you are in school, during grace period, and during eligible deferment periods.
-To get this loan, you must enroll at least half-time (6 units).
-Students may borrow up to $6,000.
-The current interest rate is fixed at 6.8%.
+To qualify for this loan, you must enroll at least half-time (6 units).
+Dependent students may borrow up to $2,000 and Independent students may borrow up to $6,000.
+The current interest rate is fixed at 3.86%.

 Note: Due to limited funds, students should meet the RSCCD Priority Filing deadline to be considered for the FSEOG, Perkins Loan, and Federal Work-Study programs.